5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(SSDT-PLUG)/README.md

 # Enabling CPU Power Management (`SSDT-PLUG`)

 ## Description
 Enables `X86PlatformPlugin` to utilize XCPM CPU Power Management on 4th Gen Intel Core CPUs and newer.
-Intel Alderlake need `SSDT-PLUG-ALT.aml`.
+Intel Alderlake reuqires `SSDT-PLUG-ALT.aml` instead.

 ## Patching method 1: automated, using SSDTTime
 The manual patching method described below is outdated, since the patching process can now be automated using **SSDTTime** which can generate the SSDT-PLUG for you by analyzing your system's `DSDT`.